influxdata/docs.influxdata.com-ARCHIVE/content/influxdb/v1.7/troubleshooting/frequently-asked-questions.md

 1970-01-15T06:56:07.890000001Z   us_west   server02   5.24
 ```

-## What newline character does the HTTP API require?
+## What newline character does the InfluxDB API require?

 The InfluxDB line protocol relies on line feed (`\n`, which is ASCII `0x0A`) to indicate the end of a line and the beginning of a new line.
 Files or data that use a newline character other than `\n` will result in the following errors: `bad timestamp`, `unable to parse`.